EXL/2048/2048-P2K/ReadMe.md

 $ make
 ```

-The application has been tested on the following phones and firmware:
+The ELF-application has been tested on the following phones and firmware:

 * Motorola SLVR L6: R3443H1_G_0A.65.0BR
 * Motorola ROKR E1: R373_G_0E.30.49R

+Application type: GUI.

 ## Additional Stuff